Workday/canvas-kit/modules/toast/react/README.md

 # Canvas Kit Toast

 Canvas-styled React toast component.
-Allows for a brief message to be be shown about a process or action occuring in the app.
+Allows for a brief message to be be shown about a process or action occurring in the app.

 ## Installation